 How has Newgate Street, Bishop Auckland changed over time?

-The photos in this resource of the M&S storefront show a lot of Newgate Street, including the businesses either side ( download a PDF of the images - see also Downloads link below).
+The photos in this resource of the M&S storefront show a lot of Newgate Street, including the businesses either side.

 - What other shops or businesses were there around M&S?

-- Through internet research ( see Related Links at the bottom of the page) or by contacting your local Archive or Local Studies Library, could you find out what those shops are now?
+- Through internet research (see Supporting Links) or by contacting your local Archive or Local Studies Library, could you find out what those shops are now?
 You may even be able to look at Trade Directories (old versions of Phone Books) to see what businesses or homes were on the street in the past.

 - M&S was at 23 Newgate Street, what is there now?
 When did it move, and where did it move to?